 The thing about weight is that it never truly directly affects the size of a longboard.
 However, it does affect the thickness of the deck.
 The heavier you are, the thicker the deck should be.
 This is, of course, to make sure that the deck does not snap in half.

 On the other hand, if it is the speed that you are more interested in over stability, then get a board with trucks that are substantially smaller than its deck.
 This type of longboard is the most ideal for smoother, more even roads.

 The trucks are everything under the deck.
-You have 2 truck under your board, and this construction consists everything from axles, bolts and screws, king pin, and of course, the wheels.
+You have 2 truck under your board, and this construction consists everything from axles, bolts and screws, kingpin, and of course, the wheels.
 Trucks are of 2 kinds: drop down and drop through.
-A drop down truck system will have it bolted and screwed under the deck, while the drop through truck system will go through the board via cutouts.
-For Ollie, we recommend getting a drop through deck since they offers less height and more stability over a drop down system.
+A drop-down truck system will have it bolted and screwed under the deck, while the drop through the truck system will go through the board via cutouts.
+For Ollie, we recommend getting a drop through deck since they offer less height and more stability over a drop down system.

 And then, finally, Step up on your longboard!
 But before you start trying to pull tricks and moves, there’s little something we recommend doing: try and understand your board.